osiriswd/thor/README.md

 docker build -t thor .

 Create kubernetes deployments with thor.json, create services with thor-svc.json.
-Find the NodePort of thor via kubernetes-dashboard, then you can access any PODs' HTTP services with Thor:
+Find the NodePort of thor via kubernetes-dashboard, then you can access any kubernetes HTTP services with Thor:

 http://${NODE_IP}:${THOR_PORT}/namespaces/${NAMESPACE_NAME}/services/${SERVICE_NAME}/(your-service-handler)